anikakimme/HW03/README.md

 At the end, the program will return a json file named after the search term that has the information for all of these categories for each item in the first ten pages of the search term.

 ## How to run the ebay-dl.py file
+To run the ebay-dl.py file the following command should be used:

+python3 ebay-dl.py 'search term'

+where search term can be whatever you want to look for on ebay (such as earrings or a laptop).